 Regulatory and Legal Compliance Key Elements

-The unwavering commitment of our management to a strong culture and integrity lies at the foundation of our ethics and compliance program.
+Management Commitment: The unwavering commitment of our management to a strong culture of integrity lies at the foundation of our ethics and compliance program.
 Our leadership demonstrates its commitment regularly through communications and actions.

-We use internal teams that work together to provide the needed oversight and resources to drive our compliance program, including our Office of the Chief Compliance Officer; Compliance Council; Global Corporate Responsibility; Ethics; and Internal Audit.
+Oversight And Resources: We use internal teams that work together to provide the needed oversight and resources to drive our compliance program including our Office of the Chief Compliance Officer; Corporate Compliance Council; Law Department; Global Corporate Responsibility; Ethics; and Internal Audit.

-Our Enterprise Risk Management Council evaluates the risk factors disclosed in our public filings and the strategies to mitigate and address those issues.
+Risk Assessment: Our Enterprise Risk Management Council evaluates the significant risks facing our company and the strategies to mitigate and address those risks.

-We publicly recognize employees who do the right thing.
-We also have effective processes for addressing allegations and administering discipline to those employees who commit misconduct.
+Incentives And Discipline: We publicly recognize employees who do the right thing.
+We also have effective processes for addressing allegations and disciplining employees who engage in misconduct.

-We maintain a zero-tolerance policy with regard to bribery and corrupt business practices.
+We do not tolerate bribery or corrupt business practices.
 We conduct our business consistent with high ethical standards and in full compliance with all applicable anti-corruption laws.

-Our policies prohibit offering or payment of a bribe, directly or indirectly in connection with all business (commercial or government).
+- Prohibition on Bribery: Our policies prohibit offering or paying a bribe, directly or indirectly, in connection with any business (commercial or government).
 We also prohibit the acceptance or promise of anything of value from any person or entity as an inducement or reward improperly to perform or fail to perform a function or activity.

-- Management Commitment: From the top of our business, through our ranks of management, our leadership demonstrates a proactive, visible and steadfast commitment to anti-corruption compliance.
+- Management Commitment: Throughout our business and management ranks, our leadership demonstrates a proactive, visible and steadfast commitment to anti-corruption compliance.

 - Complete required anti-corruption training.